The fucks are at it again!

-Part 5 solidifies that Dougie Jones was not just a suburban sad sack and walking deadfall trap for Cooper, but also (posthumously) a vital nexus for The Return’s plot.
 In the original Twin Peaks, new secondary characters often appeared for an episode or two, and then vanished with no explanation.
 (Particularly in the back half of Season 2, such phantoms frequently had zero effect on either story or theme, a sign of screenwriter dithering if there ever was one.)
-Part 5 provides glimpses of minor characters from earlier episodes, individuals that could easily have vanished from the show: prostitute Jade (Nafessa Williams), the Dougie-hunting assassins (Bill Tangradi and Greg Vrotsos), the little boy at Rancho Rosa (Sawyer Shipman), and the unlucky manager at the Silver Mustang (Brett Gilman).
+In contrast, Part 5 provides glimpses of minor characters from earlier episodes, individuals that could easily have vanished from the show: prostitute Jade (Nafessa Williams), the Dougie-hunting assassins (Bill Tangradi and Greg Vrotsos), the little boy at Rancho Rosa (Sawyer Shipman), and the unlucky manager at the Silver Mustang (Brett Gilman).
 Here they pop up once again to nudge the narrative along, if only tangentially and unwittingly.
 As noted previously in the Parts 1 and 2 post, everything Lynch shows in his works matters, but it’s still enjoyable to be teased regarding what matters at the proximal plot level.

 Some miscellaneous observations: